muziejus/wandering-rocks/markdown/spacetime.md

 Authors of aesthetic texts have followed Aristotle’s command that a work have a beginning, middle, and end for over two millennia.
 There is, then, an intrinsic temporality provided merely by how we consume the text.
-Even edge cases like Choose your Own Adventures or _Rayuela_ still provide a sort of linearity on the fly.
+Even edge cases like Choose your Own Adventures or _Rayuela_ still provide a linearity on the fly rendered temporally.
 A sjužet remains; it’s just more reader-driven and divorced from the increment variable we typically call “page number.”

-Roland Barthes may write that “for those of us who are trying to establish a plural… the reading must also be plural, that is, without order of entrance,” but reaching this height of plurality or writerliness is a summit that I’m still trying to work through (and one more interconnected, as I believe its invocation here shows, with spatiotemoprality than might be at first assumed).
-Barthes encourages us to read “the text as if it had already been read,” which helps to manhandle and interrupt the text (15).
+Roland Barthes writes that “for those of us who are trying to establish a plural… the reading must also be plural, that is, without order of entrance.”
+Reaching this height of plurality or writerliness is a summit that I’m still trying to work through, but I think that a good way in is precisely through the _multiple_ spatiotemporalities present in any (?) novel, at least.
+Barthes’s encouragement to read “the text as if it had already been read,” which helps to manhandle and interrupt the text, trips up the dominance on a temporal-only kind of thinking, which both allows for space to catch up and join its dimensional sibling but also allows the reader to see that there is not just one time—or one spacetime—in a novel (15).

-Focussing on the competing, colliding, contradicting, and circumventing spatiotemporalities in “Wandering Rocks” through this visualization actually helps reach this goal of a shattered text, with what feels like literally hundreds of obvious points of entry providing another rereading, another time through, another production.
+Focussing on the competing, colliding, contradicting, and circumventing spatiotemporalities in “Wandering Rocks” actually helps shattered the text, with what feels like literally hundreds of obvious points of entry providing another rereading, another time through, another production.

-No matter what I’ve called spatiotemporalities in novels before (“sites,” “разноречие” and “разномирность,” and so on), as I try to build out my idea of “everyday criticism,” any kind of working over a text that allows these variable points of entry and variable productions, these writings by readers, must be useful towards that goal.
+No matter what I’ve called the spatiotemporalities in novels before (“sites,” “разноречие” and “разномирность,” and so on), as I try to build out my idea of “everyday criticism,” any kind of working over a text that allows these variable points of entry and variable productions, these writings by readers, provide yet newer means of pushing the plurality.